jameshball/osci-render/README.md

 # osci-render

-Program for drawing lines on an oscilloscope using audio output.
+Program for drawing objects, text, and images on an oscilloscope using audio output.

-This allows for 3D rendering of any generic object (`.obj` file)
+This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files.

 Lots of this code was built as part of a 24hr hackathon: IC Hack 20.
 The original repository can be found here: https://github.com/wdhg/ICHack20 It won 'Best Newcomers Prize' at the event.